The Insurer's Non Fault Accident Courtesy Car Explained

 In some circumstances, the insurance companies will directly offer to provide a courtesy car via a delivery and collect service.
 However, insurers tend to provide courtesy cars to driver’s with unroadworthy vehicles, over roadworthy vehicles.

-As an accident claims management service, we help driver’s with roadworthy vehicles after an accident.
-Starting with their non fault claim, and ensuring that they aren’t left without a comparable replacement while theirs is off the road being repaired.
+As an accident claims management service, we help drivers with roadworthy vehicles after an accident.
+Starting with their non-fault claim, and ensuring that they aren’t left without a like-for-like replacement while theirs is off the road being repaired.
 Best of all, there is no cost to you.

 Choose an accident management company instead of your own insurance.

-Some people don’t realise that there is a better alternative, providing the accident wasn’t your fault.
+Some people don’t realise that there is a better alternative if the accident wasn’t your fault.

 At Auto Claims Assist, you’ll have a dedicated claims handler who will handle your claim from start to finish.
 You won’t have to repeat yourself or be passed around to different people.